midzer/beerbase/content/breweries/weyerbacher-brewing-company/muse-farmhouse-ale.md

 srm: 0
 upc: 0
 ---
-Muse, a Farmhouse Ale,  is brewed \somewhat\" in the tradition of the style
+Muse, a Farmhouse Ale,  is brewed somewhat" in the tradition of the style